A healthy vegetarian diet, what is that?

 There are several reasons why people become vegetarians; it may be for ethical, cultural, religious or for health reasons for example.
 Or it may simply be that you dislike meat.

-Vegetarianism comes in many styles.
+Vegetarianism comes in many styles all over the world.
 What they all have in common is that the main food group is plant based.
-Raw vegan diet, Vegan, Macrobiotic, Lacto-ovo vegetarian diet…

 Choosing a plant based diet is a healthier choice if you also think about what and how you eat.

 A healthier, more conscious plant based diet is sometimes also a necessity for health reasons.
 Many illnesses can be prevented and symptoms improved by adding more vegetables and fiber to your diet.

-The key to a well planned nutrition is variety.
-Eat many different vegetables, grains, legumes and fruits during the day and the week to ensure you get all the vitamins, protein and other nutrition that you need.
+Simply eat many different vegetables, grains, legumes and fruits during the day and the week to ensure you get all the vitamins, protein and other nutrition that you need.

 As a vegetarian you might need to eat more frequently than a meat eater, since the food gets processed quicker in your body.
 (This is a good thing!)

 You’ll get hungry sooner than if you had meat for a meal.
 So plan healthy snacks and fruit breaks in between the meals for a well balanced diet.
 This in turn will improve your metabolism, (and help you burn fat when exercising!)

 Maybe you have heard that vegetarians don’t get enough protein?
 Well that is a myth.

 We know now that a healthy vegetarian diet without meat and animal products is not only good for you, but sometimes necessary for different health problems.